 Not many nineteen-year-olds can say that they are entirely comfortable with who they are, have an amazing relationship with their parents, have a job, pay for most of their bills, have a car, rent a house, and have a year and a half sober.
-But I can, and what made it even more difficult was that I got sober in my hometown.
+But I can, and what made it even more difficult was that I was getting sober as a teenager in my hometown.
 I was born in Minnesota, where the rest of my extended currently lives.
 One year later we moved to Florida and lived there for about four years.
 I had an amazing childhood with trips to the beach, Disney World, and boating on the canal behind my house.
 My dad’s job then moved us to Denver, Colorado.
 I had always been an adventurous kid, however, when we moved to Colorado I found a whole new world.
 I spent hours building treehouses in the woods behind my house.
 We lived there for nine years and moved to Palos Verdes, California.
 I was raised in a Catholic home, went to Catholic school, and attended mass every Sunday.
 Needless to say, I had an amazing upbringing with more opportunities than I could ever ask for.

 My freshman year of high school was the first time I had attended public school.
 I was excited to not have to wear a uniform, and have a little bit more freedom.
 I started making friends quickly, joined the tennis team, and spent hours at the beach.
 Fast forward to junior year, when things started to take a turn for the worst.
 I was captain of the tennis team, popular in school, and went out with pretty girls.
 Everything looked amazing on the outside, but I was full of pain on the inside.
 I was drunk almost all of the time at school, would ditch class to get high, disrespected women, would drink and drive, lied to my parents about where I was, got detained eight times by the police, had relentless anxiety, and growing depression.
 I was completely miserable.
 When I turned seventeen I went to rehab for the first time.
 I went to an outpatient program every night, 10 minutes away from my house.
 I sat in the groups and judged everybody and everything in the room.
 I was not ready to be sober.
-After 20 days I had to stop going.
+I realized getting sober as a teenager was a lot of work, and after 20 days I had to stop going.
 A few months later, the progression of my alcoholism had gotten really bad.
 I was having a lot of run-ins with the police and got cuffed on my front doorstep in front of my mom and my little brother.
 That became the breaking point for me and I was finally ready to take the next step toward getting help.
 Shortly after I was sent to inpatient rehab in Long Beach, just 30 minutes away from my house.
 Sobriety was starting to catch on, but after two weeks my ego regenerated and I left, had a relapse, and came back to treatment.

 Being so close to home, I knew that I could go back to my old life at any time but I stayed, adapted to the lifestyle, and completed the program at New Life.
 Going through the twelve steps with a sponsor, I got to see how I am an alcoholic, even without multiple years of drinking and using under my belt.
 I saw patterns and behaviors that normal people do not do, even as a teenager.
 I was maladjusted to life.
 Yes, I was in my hometown, seeing old friends, and going to to the same places, but the lifestyle of recovery became more appealing to me than all of that.
 I understood that going back to that life was not conducive to freedom and happiness.
 I stuck with recovery and now have an amazing life with more than I could ever ask for.